nasa/Common-Metadata-Repository/search-app/api_docs.md

 On occassions when tag association cannot be processed at all due to invalid input, tag association request will return a failure status code. e.g.

 Status code 400 is returned when:
-* content type is unspported
+* content type is unsupported
 * request body is invalid json

 Status code 404 is returned when: